Amarachi-flora/jumia-jitters/README.md

 - **Seller Risk Framework (Weight Breakdown)**
 - **Complaint Heatmap (By Region & Category)**
 - **Fake Review Detection (Short 5-Star Reviews)**

+> **Note:** Although the section title says "Top 5 Sellers to Suspend", only **3 sellers are shown** in the chart because only 3 sellers met the strict suspension threshold based on risk score.
+The logic ensures accuracy by focusing on truly high-risk profiles rather than filling up the chart arbitrarily.

 ---